 April 4, 2011

+Car maintenance is one of the most serious aspects of ownership.
 It determines the longevity, performance and reliability of the vehicle you drive.
 Looking after your vehicle involves more than just taking care of its external coat of paint and keeping it clean and shiny.

-Vehicle maintenance means keeping all the systems and features functioning as closely as possible to the manufacturer’s original design intentions.
+Better car maintenance means keeping all the systems and features functioning as closely as possible to the manufacturer’s original design intentions.
 It means taking care of all the parts, even those that are inside the bonnet.
 These are the parts that directly concern the performance of your vehicle.

 Besides taking it to the service station at regular periods, it is a good idea to go through the owner’s manual that will give a fair idea about its routine maintenance.
-You can inspect your car every time you enter it, or on a daily or weekly basis or at intervals specified in the manual.
+You can inspect your car every time you enter it, or on a daily or weekly basis or at the intervals specified in the manual.

-- Check Fluids & Filters: Do it regularly – monthly for a vehicle in good condition; more often if you notice an oil leak or find you need to add oil routinely.
+Do it regularly – monthly for a vehicle in good condition; more often if you notice an oil leak or find you need to add oil routinely.
 The car should be parked on level ground so you can get an accurate dipstick reading.
 Also check the power-steering-pump dipstick and the level in the brake-fluid reservoir.
 Replacing dirty oil and filter will help protect the internal parts of the engine from premature wear.

-- Check Brakes: For most people it makes sense to have a shop check and service the brakes.
+For most people it makes sense to have a shop check and service the brakes.
 The brakes should be checked at least twice per year; more often if you drive a lot of miles.
 Often, brakes have wear indicators that produce noise when it’s time to change the pads.
 Or your brakes may “feel” different when you press on them.
 If you think there may be a problem with your vehicle’s brakes, have them inspected.
 Replace excessively worn pads or linings, and have badly scored rotors or drums machined or replaced.

-- Check Belts: Drive belts are essential for keeping your vehicle’s electrical (alternator), engine cooling (water pump), and air-conditioning systems running.
+Drive belts are essential for keeping your vehicle’s electrical (alternator), engine cooling (water pump), and air-conditioning systems running.
 Having them inspected periodically and replaced when necessary means you’re less likely to experience a broken belt and the resulting vehicle breakdown.